vuejs/pinia/README.md

 ### Composing Stores

-Composing stores may look hard at first glance but there is only one rule to follow really:

 If **multiple stores use each other** or you need to use **multiple stores** at the same time, you must create a **separate file** where you import all of them.

-If one store uses an other store, there is no need to create a new file, you can directly import it.
+If one store uses an other store, there is no need to create a new file, you can directly import it like in [the example above](#accessing-other-stores).
 Think of it as nesting.

 #### Shared Getters

 If you need to compute a value based on the `state` and/or `getters` of multiple stores, you may be able to import all the stores but one into the remaining store, but depending on how your stores are used across your application, **this would hurt your code splitting** because importing the store that imports all others stores, would result in **one single big chunk** with all of your stores.
-To prevent this, **we follow the rule above** and we create a new file with a new store:
+To prevent this, **we create a new file with a new store** that imports the other stores:

 ```ts
 import { defineStore } from 'pinia'